Rubber fabricators must have a working understanding of polymer flammability to maintain operational safety and efficiency.

 There are three necessary components for combustion, as evident in the Fire Triangle model.
 To list, the three parts include oxygen, fuel, and an ignition source.
 Significantly, you can prevent or extinguish a fire by eliminating one of the three elements.

 Different plastics undergo the process of combustion in different ways.
 However, a widely accepted general process includes a sequence of thermal and chemical changes, decomposition of a polymer, ignition of gases, combustion, and spread of a flame.
-First, the source of ignition leads the plastic to rise in temperature specific to that plastic’s chemical structure.
+First, the source of ignition leads the plastic to rise in a temperature specific to that plastic’s chemical structure.
 Next, this plastic starts to break down as free radicals form.
 Then, the gases surrounding the bulk material ignite and begin to combust.
 Once enough energy accumulates, burning of gas starts combustion at the plastic surface.
 Finally, the process results in flames and any combination of charring, smoke, and gases.

 Testing for Flammability